GuenterQuast/PhyPiDAQ/README.md

 The package provides an abstraction layer for measurement devices and sensors connected to a Raspberry Pi.
 Dedicated classes for each device provide a simple, unified interface, containing only the methods `init(<config_dictionary>)`, `acquireData(buffer)` and `close()`.
 Simple examples with minimalist code illustrate the usage.
 The graphical user interface `phypi.py` and the script `run_phypi.py` provide a configurable environment for more complex measurements.

- *Figure 1*:  Visualisation of  the time  dependence of two signals connected to an ADC
+*Fig. 1*:  Visualisation of  the time  dependence of two signals connected to an ADC
 ![Figure 1](doc/Kondensator.png)

 ## Quick-start guide